 ๐Ÿ“ Bangkok โ€“ Samut Songkram - Bangkok (160 km): 2 hrs

-At just an hour’s drive south of Bangkok, Samut Songkhram Province offers visitors an easily accessible glimpse into Thai countryside life.
-Start the day with a stop at a local train station to experience a short regional train ride bounding for an amazing country market that has sprouted along the railway tracks.
-Here, witness the dexterity and speed of vendors as they quickly pack their stalls right before 08:30 when the train approaches; hence bringing shopping to an abrupt halt.
-It is a standard practice, and stall holders have learnt the art of assembling and reassembling their wares at a moment’s notice!
+Just an hour’s drive south of Bangkok, Samut Songkhram Province offers visitors a glimpse into traditional Thai countryside life.
+The day begins with a stop at a local train station to experience a short regional train ride to an extraordinary market that has sprung up along the railway tracks.
+Here, you will witness the dexterity and speed of the vendors as they quickly pack their stalls before 8:30 a.m., when the train approaches, temporarily bringing shopping to a halt.
+This is standard practice, and the stallholders have perfected the art of assembling and reassembling their wares at a moment’s notice!

-In the evening, explore the flavors, spices and aromas of the city’s Village of Love—a historic Bangrak neighborhood.
-Experience how the locals live, eat and shop while taking part in unique local food tastings, each packed with authentic history and intimate stories of the neighborhood.
+In the evening, explore the flavors, spices, and aromas of the city’s Village of Love—the historic Bangrak neighborhood.
+Experience how the locals live, eat, and shop as you take part in unique food tastings, each filled with authentic history and intimate stories of the neighborhood.

-Our local experts have hand-picked food that is guaranteed to be a delight, and their intimate stories of Bangkok and Thailand’s everyday culture will make the experience that much more special.
-Dinner for the evening is a feast of street food specialties.
+Our local experts have hand-picked food that is guaranteed to delight your taste buds, and their intimate stories of Bangkok and Thailand’s everyday culture will leave you amazed.
+Enjoy a dinner of scrumptious street food, satisfying your appetite with authentic flavors.

 Inclusions: